strugee/strugee.github.com/src/blog/rc-week-6.md

-# Post information

-This post was published as "RC week 6" on "1487490172 UTC-5" by "Alex Jordan", and was categorized as "personal,blaggregator".

-# Post text
+---
+title: "RC week 6"
+time:
+  epoch: 1487490172
+  utcoffset: "UTC-5"
+author: "Alex Jordan"
+categories:
+  - personal
+  - blaggregator
+---

 This is week 6 of being at the [Recurse Center][].